jchen257/cse15l-lab-reports/week-10-lab.md

             }
 ```
 **Where I Would Add It and What Should Be Fixed**
-* The while loop of the `getLinks` method should be fixed so I would add the if statment in there
+* The while loop of the `getLinks` method should be fixed so I would add the if statement in there
 ```
 while(currentIndex < markdown.length()) {
             int nextOpenBracket = markdown.indexOf("[", currentIndex);